i-score-old/Score-old/ReadMe.txt

 1 : First of all you need to download the Gecode framework : http://www.gecode.org/download/Gecode-3.7.2.dmg

-2 : Then, in the Terminal, run the build script : ./buildWithSupport.rb dev clean

-2 bis : if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :
+2 : if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :
 	- make sure the whole Jamoma project is up-to-date and build it.
 	- then, in the Terminal, run the build script : ./build.rb dev clean
+	- then run the build script : ./buildWithSupport.rb dev clean

+or, if not run only the following build script : ./buildWithSupport.rb dev clean

 Documentation / API